Number squeezed and fragmented states of strongly interacting bosons in a double well: Acknowledgements

 \section{Acknowledgements}

 This research was supported by the National Science Foundation and by the UC Lab Fees Research Program under a grant to the University of California, Berkeley and Lawrence Livermore National Laboratory.
-J.D. acknowledges work performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344.
-K.B.W and J.C. also thank the Kavli Institute for Theoretical Physics for hospitality and for supporting this research in part by the National Science Foundation Grant No. PHY11-25915.
+J.C.C.~and K.B.W.~were also supported by funding from the National Science Foundation Grant No. CHE-1213141.
+J.L.D.~acknowledges work performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract No. DE-AC52-07NA27344.
+K.B.W.~and J.C.C.~also thank the Kavli Institute for Theoretical Physics for their hospitality and for supporting this research in part by the National Science Foundation Grant No. PHY-1125915.